opencord/voltha-go/quickstart.md

 sudo apt install build-essential docker-ce docker-compose virtualenv git python-setuptools python-dev libpcap-dev libffi-dev libssl-dev tox
 ```

-Snap install golang 1.12.
+Snap install **golang 1.12**.
 Inform apparmor (if being used) of the change.
 The apparmor_parser step may need to be run again after reboot.
 This appears to be a snapd bug.
 ```sh
 sudo snap install --classic go snap list